 - Easily serviceable

-What a lot of hassle!
-Anyway that is what aerospace uses.
-The fluid is well entrenched so unlikely to change in a hurry.
+There are other similar phosphate esters like Hi-Jet which have the same requirements.
+Fifty years on, there might well be an alternative fluid that could be used.
+However, the fluid is well entrenched so unlikely to change in a hurry.
 All we would say is if you have Skydrol kit, label it with one of our suggested rot-proof alloy labels.
 You cannot swap fluids from Skydrol to DTD585 and back again without changing all the seals.
-“Oh we can flush it” does not work.
+“Oh, we can flush it” does not work.

 Go to somebody who has the know-how.
 Our Micropac filler and test units are proper kit for filling and pressure testing on Skydrol.
-Our pumps are portable hand pump or hand / air driven units either for carrying around or on two wheel trolleys.
+Our pumps are portable hand pump or hand / air driven units either for carrying around or on MP series two wheel trolleys.
+We also make our custom dispensers, drum pumps and transfer pumps.
 They are at home in the shop, hangar or on the apron.